2021 Workplace Safety Tips

 • The work area should be spacious; do not allow cramped conditions.

-• Seating should be comfortable; the workplace must be organized so that the employee can quickly and easily leave it in the event of an emergency.
+• Seating should be comfortable; the workplace must be organized so the employee can quickly and easily leave it in an emergency.

 • The work surface must be at a comfortable height.